srlinuxamericas/ac2-clab/15-startup/README.md

 Now, let's make sure that it can reach the loopback address announced by the `ceos` node.

-When in the SRL CLI, issue a ping towards the `ceos` node's loopback address:
+When in the SRL CLI, issue a ping towards the `ceos` node's loopback address, we will need to use the default network interface instead of the mgmt:

 ```
-ping 10.10.10.2
+ping network-instance default 10.10.10.2
 ```

 You should see a successful ping response.